huntermonk/huntermonk.github.io/_posts/2017-3-15-full-size-shortcut.md

 ---
 layout: post
-title:  "Shortcut to full size window"
+title:  "Shortcut to full size window."
 ---

 To full-size a window in macOS, just press: